Selecting Bathroom Fixtures Sink, Lavatory & Basin

 Jon Lo, Senior Designer

-Not everyone here agrees that vanities are trogloditic holdovers from the 1970s that should be avoided where possible.
 A solid, and growing minority of our designers think modern vanities have a rightful place in the updated bath, and I have been asked to present the minority view — Jon.

-The chunky vanity of yesteryear with its impossible array of pipes in the dark and inaccessible, shelf-less storage cavern hidden behind two doors is, hopefully, just about gone.
-They can still be found, mostly at home centers and discount lumber stores but they are getting rarer.
+The chunky vanity of yesteryear, with its impossible array of pipes in the dark, inaccessible and shelf-less storage cavern hidden behind two doors, is, hopefully, just about gone.

-Modern vanity design has come a long way, using sleek, simple lines to create an open, inviting space with plenty of clever, dedicated storage for all the things, big and small that you need to keep handy right at the sink.
-Properly configured, a well-designed vanity can provide all of the storage needed in a small bath.
+Modern vanity design has come a long way, using sleek, simple lines to create an open, inviting space with plenty of clever, dedicated storage for all the things, big and small, that you need to keep handy right at the sink.

 Vanities that hang on the wall make cleaning under the vanity a snap, and appear to be suspended in the air for the lighter, less bulky look needed in small baths to make the space look and feel larger.

 We typically avoid vanities.
 Most are bulky and make any bath look smaller, something we could put up with if they provided anything like adequate storage.
-But, most vanities provide truly terrible storage.
+But most vanities provide truly terrible storage.

 If we use a vanity, it is almost always wall-mounted and equipped with drawers.

 The better solution, however, is to separate your sink from storage cabinets and use cabinetry that is designed primarily for storage.
-Wall-mounted shallow cabinets provide particularly good storage, especially in a small bath.
-(For a different perspective see the "Case for Vanities", at left.)

 Enough Surface Space